UnderscorePan/EZFlip/README.md

 ### Updating and Deleting Sets

-1. To update the name of a flashcard set, enter the new name in the `New Set Name` field and click `Update Set Name`.
+1. To update the name of a flashcard set, enter the new name in the `New Set Name` field in the `Edit Set` tab and click `Update Set Name`.
-2. To delete a flashcard set, select the set from the dropdown and click `Delete Set`.
+2. To delete a flashcard set, select the set from the dropdown in the `Select Set` tab and click `Delete Set`.

 ## Gesture Control